 How much does it cost?

 There will be no charge for access to your records, unless the request is repeated or manifestly unfounded, in which case we can charge a reasonable fee to cover the costs of providing the information requested, or alternatively to refuse the request.
-For further information about your rights under the General Data Protection Regulations and the Data Protection Act 2018 see “Your rights”.
+For further information about your rights under the UK General Data Protection Regulation see “Your rights”.

-All records are retained in line with the Leeds CCG Retention and Disposal Schedule and the Records Management Code of Practice for Health and Social Care 2016 see link: Code of Practice.
+All records are retained in line with the Leeds CCG Retention and Disposal Schedule and the Records Management Code of Practice 2021 – see link: Code of Practice.

 If you have any questions or complaints regarding the information we hold about you or the use of your information, please contact: